lxc/incus/doc/tutorial/first_steps.md

 (first-steps)=
-# First steps with LXD
+# First steps with Incus

-This tutorial guides you through the first steps with LXD.
+This tutorial guides you through the first steps with Incus.
-It covers installing and initializing LXD, creating and configuring some instances, interacting with the instances, and creating snapshots.
+It covers installing and initializing Incus, creating and configuring some instances, interacting with the instances, and creating snapshots.

-After going through these steps, you will have a general idea of how to use LXD, and you can start exploring more advanced use cases!
+After going through these steps, you will have a general idea of how to use Incus, and you can start exploring more advanced use cases!

-## Install and initialize LXD
+## Install and initialize Incus

-The easiest way to install LXD is to install the snap package.
+The easiest way to install Incus is to install the snap package.
 If you prefer a different installation method, or use a Linux distribution that is not supported by the snap package, see {ref}`installing`.

 1. Install `snapd`: